wieck/open8055/Examples/thermistor/README.txt

     * Stabilize a 1/11th voltage divider for intput into the thermistor based voltage divider.
 This is done to minimize the power, dissipated by the thermistor itself.
-After all, a resistor dissipating power is a heating element by itself.
+After all, a resistor dissipating power is a heating element.
 That isn't desired when using it for measuring temperature.

     * Amplify the thermistor voltage divider's output so that the result just fits into the 0 to +5V input range of the Open8055 ADC.
 This makes